 Today we delved into vehicles which are most susceptible to hijacking

-Out of the many cars hijacked in kenyan roads, vitz owners have reported to be more frequently hijacked because the hijackers think that the owners are majorly women who can’t protect/defend themselves.
-Vitz are also easier to flag down because of their size.
+Out of the many cars hijacked in Kenyan roads, Vitz owners have reported being more frequently hijacked because the hijackers think that the owners are majorly women who can’t protect/defend themselves.
+Vitz is also easier to flag down because of their size.

 3.Toyota Auris, Belta and Wish

-Toyota models seems to be the preffered target for hijackers.
+Toyota models seem to be the preferred target for hijackers.
 They are easy to break in and easy to manipulate in matters body and colour change after being stolen.
 They can be easily repainted.

 Many people associate owners or drivers of this car as “childish”, with those blaring horns, oversized bumpers and loud exhaust pipes, hence hijackers mostly pick them as soft targets and milk them of whatever they have.

 Hijackers hijack this Psvs in lonely areas and get everybody out, ransack them and take all valuables from them before disappearing into the bushes.
 This was common back then but now it’s rampant in the Northern parts of Kenya.

 Have a look at hijackers terrorizing passengers of a matatu and some Red cross personnel here in Kenya.